 Why is My Dog Barking At My Guests?

 Imagine you are afraid of spiders and there’s one crawling on the floor ten feet from you.
 You’d want to keep an eye on that spider to make sure it didn’t get too close, right?
 You might feel tense and nervous.
 The spider is crawling closer and closer to you.
-You get more and more tense the closer it gets.
+You get tenser and tenser the closer it gets.

 Understanding the underlying emotion can help us change the behavior (barking) that happens as a result!